tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ### If you already feel like this is something you don't, won't or cant' understand, you're not alone.
 I know the feeling.
 Give it five more minutes.

 To understand the enemy in all its gory depth, we first have to get an image in our minds of what a virus actually is.
-Viruses are a huge topic, there are over 5,000 species of viruses and they have a whole academic field in their own right, that's Virology.
+Viruses are a huge topic, there are over 5,000 species of viruses!
+They have a whole academic field in their own right, that's Virology.

 But don't worry, we won't spend all day here!
 We only need a 2-minute blitz worth of it.